Last Updated on

 - Don’t let children play underneath the trampoline when in use.

-Performing tricks on the trampoline is also a big taboo as they can cause real injuries such as broken bones or spinal injuries.
+Performing tricks on the trampoline is also a big risk as they can cause real injuries such as broken bones or spinal injuries.

-With the popularity of trampolines booming in the last five years – I’ve been running this site since 2008, and it’s only grown and grown! – The consumer has demanded and demanded more affordable outdoor trampolines that fit the family needs.
+With the popularity of trampolines booming in the last five years – it’s only grown and grown! – The consumer has demanded more affordable outdoor trampolines that fit the family needs.
 This, in turn, gives rise to the budget trampoline / cheap trampoline.

 We hope this trampoline safety guide provided the information you were looking for in regards to trampoline safety especially with children in mind.
 We love trampolines here at kidstrampolines.co.uk but also realise that there are some risks to owning a trampoline.
 If you take note of our safety measures and put the guidelines into practice, I’m sure you will have a great time with your new trampoline purchase!